Andrettin/Wyrmsun/readme.txt

 - Added Germanic Dock (graphics by Jinn).

 * Campaigns
-- Mineral resources are now based on the real location of resources (except for those in the player starting points), instead of being randomly generated.
+- Mineral resources for the Earth campaign map are now based on the real location of resources (except for those in the player starting points), instead of being randomly generated.
 - Added The First Dwarves campaign.

 * Factions